darlean-io/darlean.ts/examples/src/oracle/4_scale_it_up/readme.md

 Like the client, it creates a `ConfigRunnerBuilder`, but the server application also registers the oracle suite of actors.
 That means that the server application is capable of hosting our actors and of invoking actions on them.

 The server is configured to be a *runtime node*.
 That is, it provides basic Darlean functionality that the cluster needs to operate, such as the distributed actor registry and actor lock, and persistence.
+The line with `createRuntimeSuiteFromBuilder` takes care of this: It registers all these special actors that are required to run Darlean applications.
 Below, we will focus on this configuration.

-## One important optimization
+## Shared locking

 When we told you that we did not have to make any code change in your business logic -- we were lying.
 There is one very small changes we need to make.
 We should already had done that before, but we did not want to bother you with that at that moment.
 Because of the defensive nature of Darlean, the default action locking